cassiotbatista/rwa-wdm-sim/README.md

 ## Citation

-If you use this code or want to mention the paper referred above, please cite:
+If you use this code or want to mention the paper referred above, please cite us as one of the following:

 >Teixeira D.B.A., Batista C.T., Cardoso A.J.F., de S. Araújo J. (2017) A Genetic Algorithm Approach for Static Routing and Wavelength Assignment in All-Optical WDM Networks.
 In: Oliveira E., Gama J., Vale Z., Lopes Cardoso H. (eds) Progress in Artificial Intelligence.
 EPIA 2017.
 Lecture Notes in Computer Science, vol 10423.
 Springer, Cham